j1an5/workers-oauth-provider-forgbot/storage-schema.md

    This ensures that even if the KV data is compromised, the actual sensitive values cannot be retrieved.

 2. **Token Format**: Tokens use the format `{userId}:{grantId}:{random-secret}` which allows:
-   - Parallel lookups of token and grant records for better performance
+   - Direct access to token records without needing to look up grants separately
    - Verification that the token was issued for the specific grant and user
    - Enhanced security through proper validation checks

 3. **TTL-based Expiration**: Access tokens automatically expire using KV's TTL feature, reducing the need for manual cleanup.

-4. **Efficient Storage**: Refresh tokens are stored within the grant records, eliminating redundant storage and simplifying the data model.
+4. **Efficient Storage**:
+   - Refresh tokens are stored within the grant records, eliminating redundant storage
+   - Grant data is denormalized into token records for faster validation
+   - Token keys include user ID and grant ID to enable efficient revocation

+5. **Structured Key Design**: The key format `token:{userId}:{grantId}:{tokenId}` enables:
+   - Efficient revocation of all tokens for a specific grant
+   - Easy lookup of all tokens issued to a specific user
+   - Clean organization of the key-value namespace

-5. **Cryptographic Hash Verification**: When validating credentials, the system hashes the provided value and compares it with the stored hash, rather than comparing plaintext values.
+6. **Cryptographic Hash Verification**: When validating credentials, the system hashes the provided value and compares it with the stored hash, rather than comparing plaintext values.

 ## Example Workflow